stevenhoney/excel-shopify-gift-card-tool/README.md

   When you assign a gift card to an existing customer it is sent to them via email immediately on creation, if you have their mobile/cell number in Shopify they will also be delivered via SMS.

 ## API Rate Limiting
 The VBA script has a 0.5 second ause built in between calls (eg creating 100 gift cards should take just over 50 seconds~).
-At some theoretical upper limit you would hit a limit, I haven't dug into what that would be.
+At some upper number you will eventually hit a limit, I haven't dug into what that would be.
 At a total guess-timate creating a batch of a 1000 shouldn't be an issue, 10,000 might start stretching things?
 The script will show in the 'Tool Status' column clearly on what row/call any limit is reached - you could then delete the successful lines, wait a little and re-run again, repeat until done.

 ## Security
 You really shouldn't download and run XLSM files from the internet, ever.
 It would be pretty easy for me to have added a line in here that sends me gift card codes for your store (I didn't).
 The VBA code that is used is uploaded here and ideally you or someone in your oranization who understands VBA should check the code and create your own local version based upon it.